kristinehkim/react-portfolio-kkim/README.md

 Room for improvement:
 - Improve mobile first design
+- Improve styling in portfolio section.

 To do:
 - Add next project deployed app and GitHub repo to portfolio section
+- Add animations from a React animation library.
+- Add functionality to contact section.

 ## Acknowledgements